The Secret To Perfect Button Placement and Attaching Stacked Buttons

 Lazies, As you’ve probably already noticed by now, I like buttons.
 From fancy to plain, I like them all.
 And I like to decorate or embellish with buttons.

-We took a look at the new pattern cover for the Runaround Bag in this past Thursday’s post.
-I stacked large and small buttons to achieve the color mix and balance that I was looking for on this bag.
+In this Runaround Bag, I stacked large and small buttons to achieve the color mix and balance that I was looking for on this bag.

 Today, I’m going to walk you through how I attach buttons for perfect placement.
 Oh, and a tip on attaching stacked buttons, too.